 Domestic Assault Lawyer in Toronto

 Adam Steven Boni is a domestic violence lawyer in Toronto with extensive experience in these cases and over 25 years of courtroom experience.
-He possesses the skills and knowledge and experience to successfully defend you against false allegations of domestic violence.
+Adam Boni possesses the skills and knowledge and experience to defend you against false allegations of domestic violence.

 Mr. Boni also understands the Family Law process in Ontario and has worked closely with Family Law counsel in assisting clients who find themselves before the Criminal and Family courts at the same time.